Inside: How you can get help (or provide help to those in need) during the holiday season

 - Sell some stuff that you don’t use regularly, it’s just more to pack the next time you have to PCS anyway.

 - Get a side gig!
 If you need extra money quickly, you can always pick up a side gig- you can even do this from home!
 Things like becoming a virtual assistant, freelance writing, or blogging can give you extra money every month (If you want to learn more about work from home opportunities click here!)

 - Shop at places that provide military discounts!
 BONUS: I’ve done all the work for you on this one… you can get a free comprehensive 50+ page military discount guide full of coupon codes and special instructions when you sign up for our email list.
-(Sign up below or click here!)
+(Sign up above or click here!)

 Tips, tricks, and hacks for your military family to save money on EVERYTHING!